 It’s fine, really.
 That’s who you are; that’s what you do.
 You find people’s weakness and you exploit it.
 You use it to your advantage.

 Tessa felt sad and betrayed by Hardin’s words.
-She trusted him to not hurt her feelings but he did by making a fun of her and her father’s action of him leaving both her and her mother.
+She trusted him not to hurt her feelings, but he did by making fun of her and her father’s action of him leaving both her and her mother.

 I know I should be saying something, anything, but I can’t find my voice.
 Everything is still moving around me; people in the bar are eating and drinking, not noticing the naïve girl ten feet away from them having her heart shattered.